Deophius/singin/readme.md

 ## Requirements on the client side

 1. Python 3.8 or 3.10, it might work on other versions, but it's not tested.
+2. Python's Tkinter support (some installations don't come with one).

 ## Requirements on the server side